soheeparklee/soheeparklee.github.io/_posts/2025-9-29-DAW-system-RAM.md

 tags: [] # TAG names should always be lowercase
 ---

+- ⭐️ a RAM that ends in 8Fs or 16Fs, there will be one of two models
+- ⭐️ how many bits are we using?
+- ⭐️ what is the maximum capacity?
+- ⭐️ give one address of RAM in binary, we have data xxx.
+- ⭐️ address/positions should be transformed into hexadecimal, data into octal

 ## ✅ RAM

 > storage of **open** files and applications = processes